UNC-Robotics/steerable-needle-insertion/README.md

 Both the color-changing regions will change color indicative of precision, where green is most precise and red is least.
 Positional precision is calculated by the distance from the desired insertion point on the skin model to the position of the needle's tip.
 Any distance beyond the radius of the circle (or a sphere during the learning phase) is considered 0% precise.
 Similarly, orientational precision is calculated by the angular difference between the forward vectors of the desired start pose line, and the tip of the needle.
 Any angular difference exceeding the range of angles represented by the cone is considered 0% precise.

 At any time during the study, participants are able to press spacebar to proceed to the next step.

+# References

+[1]I. Fried, A. J. Akulian, and R. Alterovitz, “A Clinical Dataset for the Evaluation of Motion Planners in Medical Applications,” 2022.